StrucTec@GZN

 The structural geology and tectonics group in Erlangen (StrucTec@GZN) studies the deformation of rocks and tectonic plates on Earth, the creation of mountain belts, rifts, mineral resources, earthquakes and the interplay between our active planet, the environment and human beings.
 StrucTec@GZN uses and develops analytical methods, numerical simulations and analogue experiments and we work in field areas across the globe.

-We work on important questions including the development of resources (ore deposits and water), the stability and permeability of faults (for geothermal reservoirs and earthquake studies), the influence of inherited old structures on young tectonic systems (East African Rift System, South Atlantic, Northern Bavaria), the dynamics of fracturing in a variety of materials (hydrofractures, soft sediments, organic materials, metals, ice) and the influence of climate, mining, tectonic regimes and socio-ecological factors on humans (African communities, sustainable futures Africa network).
+We work on questions including the development of resources (ore deposits and water), the stability and permeability of faults (for geothermal reservoirs and earthquake studies), the influence of inherited old structures on young tectonic systems (East African Rift System, South Atlantic, Northern Bavaria), the dynamics of fracturing in a variety of materials (hydrofractures, soft sediments, organic materials, metals, ice) and the influence of climate, mining, tectonic regimes and socio-ecological factors on humans (African communities, sustainable futures Africa network).

 StrukTec@GZN teaching includes field methods, structural geology, plate tectonics in the Bachelor and Master with specialisation in fault systems, microtectonics, fluid rock interactions and field trips in Germany, Italy and Scotland as well as various Bachelor and Master projects.
 Our Outreach includes collaborations with industry partners, the Bavarian Geological Survey, the Geothermal Alliance Bavaria, Museums, Schools and the Sustainable Futures for Africa Network.